 Thomas Herford began his singing career as a boy chorister in the choir of New College Oxford, and went on to study at Trinity College Cambridge and the Guildhall School of Music and Drama in London.
 While on the Guildhall Opera Course he won numerous prizes and scholarships, and has since performed on many stages in both concert and operatic repertoire.

 On the concert platform, Thomas sings much of the core repertoire, from Monteverdi to Puccini and beyond, and has appeared at many of the world's most important venues, from the Barbican to the Lincoln Center to the Concertgebouw and many others.
-He has recently Evangelised the St John Passion at Snape Maltings, the Bachkirche Arnstadt and at the Bachwochen Thun in Switzerland, sung the solos in the B minor Mass at the Spitalfields Festival, and opened the Bachfest Leipzig at a soloist in Bach's Magnifcat.
+He has recently Evangelised the St John Passion at Wigmore Hall, Snape Maltings, Leipzig Bachfest (Nikolaikirche Leipzig), Thüringer Bachwochen (at Bachkirche Arnstadt) and at the Bachwochen Thun in Switzerland, sung the solos in the B minor Mass at the Spitalfields Festival, St John's Smith Square and Southwell Festival, and opened the Bachfest Leipzig at a soloist in Bach's Magnificat.
 With the Philharmonia, Thomas has performed David Die Meistersinger in a Wagner Gala and the solos in Mozart's Requiem, and, with the London Symphony Orchestra, he sang the world premiere of 'Two Sisters, A Rose, A flood and Snow' by Alasdair Nicholson.
-He has sung many times on BBC Radio 3, most recently from Salisbury Cathedral as the tenor soloist in Handel's Israel in Egypt.
+Many of his concerts have been broadcast on radio and TV, most notably as Bach's St John Evangelist from the Leipzig Bachfest, as the tenor soloist in Handel's Israel in Egypt from Salisbury Cathedral with La Nuova Musica, and as a member/soloist of Solomon's Knot singing Bach Cantatas from the BBC Proms.

-Thomas also enjoys working as part of small ensembles and particularly values his membership of the Solomon's Knot Baroque Collective, with whom he has performed many of the great oratorios from memory and without a conductor.
-Also a member of The Monteverdi Choir under Sir John Eliot Gardiner, Thomas has been part of several landmark projects, including a 17-concert tour and CD recording of the St Matthew Passion which celebrated the 50th anniversary of the Monteverdi Choir's foundation.
-He continues also to enjoy regular performances with I Fagiolini under Robert Hollingworth, La Nuova Musica under David Bates, I Fagiolini, and as a member of the Choir of St Bride's, Fleet Street.
+Thomas enjoys working as part of small ensembles and particularly values his membership of the Solomon's Knot Baroque Collective, with whom he has performed many of the great oratorios from memory and without a conductor, featured as a soloist of their debut CD 'Christmas in Leipzig' (Sony Classical) and appeared as Il Cortigiano in 'L'Ospedale', a rediscovered anonymous Venetian opera about mental health which was staged at Wilton's Music Hall in London and filmed for a DVD.
+As a member of the Monteverdi Choir under Sir John Eliot Gardiner, Thomas has been part of several landmark projects, including it's first ever concert tour of South America, the 2018 Bach Cantata Ring, and a 17-concert tour and CD recording of the St Matthew Passion which celebrated the 50th anniversary of the Monteverdi Choir's foundation.
+He continues also to enjoy regular performances with I Fagiolini under Robert Hollingworth - recently joining them for a tour of Scotland in collaboration with the Scottish Ensemble (tenor solos) -, La Nuova Musica under David Bates, and as a member of the Choir of St Bride's, Fleet Street.
 With the early music consort Stile Antico, of which he was a member between 2006-2008, Thomas recorded extensively, won a Gramophone Award, and toured Europe with the rock star Sting as part of his lute-song project.

 2016 saw the launch of Thomas's own ensemble, Canzoni da Camera, which gave two debut concerts of Monteverdi songs and madrigals at La Carrière, followed by a successful first London appearance at Leighton House in February 2017.